Next Article: Overview of Equity Distribution to Founders

 When seeking equity investment, the investor will generally require that a pool of stock (generally common stock) be set aside from the authorized shares to compensate new and current employees.
-More specifically, the shares are used as a method to attract new talent that are are only interested in joining the startup venture as an equity owner.
+This is known as an option pool.
+More specifically, the shares are used as a method to attract new talent that is only interested in joining the startup venture as an equity owner.
 The shares (or sometimes options to buy the shares) will vest over a period of time.
 These shares will be forfeited if the employee leaves the startup prior to vesting.
 Further, these shares will be part of a buy-sell agreement where the startup either has the option or is obligated to repurchase the vested shares at the time that a shareholder leaves the firm.

 Options Pools and the Effect on Capitalization